JuliaActors/Actors.jl/docs/src/actors.md

 > - modeling arbitrary computational systems using Actors.
 It is difficult to find physical computational systems (regardless of how idiosyncratic) that cannot be modeled using Actors.
 > - securely implementing practical computational applications using Actors remains an active area of research and development. [^1]

-`Actors`' focus is on the second point, namely to give a practical computational application.
-It builds on Julia's native features: tasks, channels and functions and is not "Actors all the way down" [^2].
+We focus on the second point, namely on practical computational applications.

 ## Julia is Well Suited for Actors

-`Actors` uses Julia's concurrency primitives `Task`s and `Channel`s to run actors and to let them communicate.

-An actor represents a Julia function or functor.
-Some function parameters (acquaintances) can be given to the actor at startup.
-Other parameters (communication) are delivered via messages.
-Functions incorporate two of the basic elements of computation: processing and storage.
-If a function is started as an actor it incorporates also the third element: communication.
-Functions as actors become responsive and composable in new ways.
+`Actors` uses Julia's `Task`s to execute functions concurrently and `Channel`s to let them communicate.
+An actor has a Julia function or callable object as [behavior](behaviors.md).
+That gets parametrized with the arguments given to the actor at startup (acquaintances).
+The other arguments are delivered via messages (communication).
+Then an actor executes its behavior.
+Actors incorporate processing, storage and communication.
+Functions thus become responsive and composable in new ways.

 ## Actors Complement Julia

-`Actors` gives Julia users additional ways to deal with concurrency.
+Actors give Julia users additional ways to deal with concurrency.
 Sutter and Larus justified that as follows:

 > We need higher-level language abstractions, including evolutionary extensions to current imperative languages, so that existing applications can incrementally become concurrent.
-The programming model must make concurrency easy to understand and reason about, not only during initial development but also during maintenance. [^3]
+The programming model must make concurrency easy to understand and reason about, not only during initial development but also during maintenance. [^2]

-Actors make it easier to write clear, correct concurrent programs and offer better alternatives to sharing memory in concurrent computing:
+Actors support clear, correct concurrent programs and are an alternative to sharing memory in concurrent computing:

-- Share by communicating [^4] to functions and
+- Share by communicating [^3] to functions and
 - use functions to localize variables and
 - make actors serve mutable variables without using locks.